ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 [^3]: Jones, L.A., Dean, C.D., Gearty, W., and Allen, B.J.
 (2024). rmacrostrat: An R package for accessing and retrieving data from the Macrostrat geological database. *Geosphere*.
 20(6): 1456–1467. https://doi.org/10.1130/GES02815.1
 [^4]: Jones L.A.
 (2022). sepkoski: Sepkoski's Fossil Marine Animal Genera Compendium.
 R package version 0.0.1. https://github.com/LewisAJones/sepkoski/. https://doi.org/10.5281/zenodo.7342194.
 [^5]: Sepkoski, J. J. (2002).
 A compendium of fossil marine animal genera. *Bulletins of American Paleontology*.
 363: 1-560. https://doi.org/10.1017/S2475262200000335
+[^6]: Sepkoski, J. J. (1981).
+A factor analytic description of the Phanerozoic marine fossil record. *Paleobiology*.
+7(1): pp. 36–53. https://doi.org/10.1017/S0094837300003778
-[^6]: The Research Software Maintenance Fund also awarded a similarly sized grant to R-Core for a similar project titled ['Enabling the Next Generation of Contributors to R'](https://blog.r-project.org/2025/12/17/rsmf-enabling-the-next-generation-of-contributors-to-r/).
+[^7]: The Research Software Maintenance Fund also awarded a similarly sized grant to R-Core for a similar project titled ['Enabling the Next Generation of Contributors to R'](https://blog.r-project.org/2025/12/17/rsmf-enabling-the-next-generation-of-contributors-to-r/).
 We're honored to be in such esteemed company!